Gaza update: Can DEC charities still provide aid?

 Right now, even in these dire circumstances, they are still finding ways to provide support.
 Each day brings new and unexpected challenges, and they are constantly adapting their operations to deliver whatever aid they can - as they have done throughout the crisis.

 With extremely limited supplies entering Gaza, DEC charities and their local partners are working tirelessly to meet some basic needs in the ways they are still able to.
-They are relying wherever possible on essential goods from local markets, and cash assistance is providing a crucial lifeline to many as market prices spiral.
-Trained medical staff are providing vital care, even with medicine supplies running critically low.
+Cash assistance is providing a lifeline to many as local market prices spiral, enabling families to buy some food and essential items when they become available.
+Trained medical staff are providing vital care in field hospitals and clinics, even with medicine supplies running critically low.

 Examples of how DEC charities and their local partners have supported people in Gaza over the past month include: